Course Outline

 Creative and critical thinker

-3 Communicate in written and oral modes in a style consistent with an emerging social work professional Knowledgeable
+3 Keep accurate and comprehensive records and communicate in written and oral modes in a style consistent with an emerging social work professional Knowledgeable

 Ethical

-4 Apply knowledge of social work ethics in practice with children, youth and families, including an understanding and integration of the AASW Code of Ethics.
+4 Apply knowledge of social work ethics in practice with children, youth and families, including an understanding and integration of the values, principles and guidelines described in the AASW Code of Ethics.
 Knowledgeable

 Ethical